Rmark92/Patzer/README.md

 ### Move Search

 #### Main Search
-The move search implements the [negamax algorithm](https://en.wikipedia.org/wiki/Negamax), which is a more concise version of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) relying on an evaluation function such that `maximizingPlayerScore = -minimizingPlayerScore`.
+The move search implements the [negamax algorithm](https://en.wikipedia.org/wiki/Negamax), which is a more concise version of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) relying on an evaluation function such that `turnPlayerScore = -opponentPlayerScore`.
 It uses [Alpha-Beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) to drastically reduce the number of nodes evaluated, and includes several optimizations to make this pruning mechanism more effective.

 ```javascript
 negaMax(depth, alpha, beta) {